In this document

 satisfy internal security checks.
 You can restore the caller permissions later

 For more information about performing IPC with a service, see Bound Services.

 By default, receivers are exported and can be invoked by any other

 is intended for use by other applications, you

 may want to apply security permissions to receivers using the

 We strongly discourage loading code from outside of your application APK.
 Doing so significantly increases the likelihood of application compromise due to code injection or code tampering.
 It also adds complexity around version management and application testing.
-Finally, it can make it impossible to verify the behavior of an application, so it may be prohibited in some environments.
+It can also make it impossible to verify the behavior of an application, so it may be prohibited in some environments.

-If your application does dynamically load code, the most important thing to keep in mind about dynamically loaded code is that it runs with the same security permissions as the application APK.
-The user made a decision to install your application based on your identity, and they are expecting that you provide any code run within the application, including code that is dynamically loaded.
+If your application does dynamically load code, the most important thing to keep in mind about dynamically-loaded code is that it runs with the same security permissions as the application APK.
+The user makes a decision to install your application based on your identity, and the user expects that you provide any code run within the application, including code that is dynamically loaded.

 The major security risk associated with dynamically loading code is that the